 - A shortcut menu will appear.
 Choose Uninstall Device.

-- A prompt will appear, asking you if you want to give permission to ‘Delete the driver software for this device.’
+- A prompt will appear, warning that “you’re about to uninstall this device from your system.”
 Give your consent and wait until the uninstallation process is complete.

 Re-installing the VPN software

 It is likely for you to get custom software when you subscribe to a VPN service.
 You simply have to download the installer and follow the on-screen instructions to add the program to your computer.
 On the other hand, you can use the built-in VPN client in the Windows operating system.
 With that said, follow the steps below:

 - Click the Search option from the icon tray.